larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ## Resurrection

 ---
 A character who has passed their 5 minute **Death** count dissipates, and their spirit will depart to seek **Resurrection**.
 If the spirit, as an Out-of-Game decision, believes that an ally may come and attempt to **Resurrect** them using the Rank IX Spirit Spell Resurrection, then they may linger for a time.
-If they do not, then the spirit will depart it’s current location to seek the nearest safe **Shrine of Resurrection.** The knowledge of whether or not a specific Shrine is “Safe” is entirely OOG knowledge, but a Spirit will never **Resurrect** at an unsafe Shrine.
+If they do not, then the spirit will depart it's current location to seek the nearest safe **Shrine of Resurrection.** The knowledge of whether or not a specific Shrine is “Safe” is entirely OOG knowledge, but a Spirit will never **Resurrect** at an unsafe Shrine.
 When a Spirit **Resurrects**, they will accrue **Strain**, explained below.

 Any player may choose to have their character dissipate at any time, for any reason, and then immediately seek resurrection.